hexagram30/agent/README.md

 ```

+### International Personality Item Pool Inventory

+Known more by its short name, the IPIP-NEO, this test also measures facets of
+each Big Five personality component.
+There are several versions you can take:

+* Short (10 questions), takes about a minute: `lein ipip-short`
+* Long (50 questions), takes about 5 minutes: `lein ipip-long`
+* Full (390 questions), takes about 40 minutes: `lein ipip-full`

+Like the Big Five inventory, the "OCEAN" results are also displayed.
+In
+addition, this test provides a breakdown on the facets.

 ## Other Inventories

-A long version of the big five inventory is in the works, as well as both long
+A long version of the Big Five inventory is in the works.
-and short of the IPIP inventory.

 ## Release Notes